-The MaPPS is accepting applications for mentees this semester (Winter 2020).
-To apply, visit bit.ly/mappsmentee.
+The MaPPS is accepting applications for mentees this fall semester, 2020.
+To apply, visit bit.ly/mappsmenteeform.

 What is MaPPS?

 The MaPPS (Mentorship and Professional/Personal Support) program aims to engage LGBTQ staff and faculty in both formal and informal mentorship roles.
 LGBTQ+ students may come in with personal concerns or goals in addition to engaging in professional and academic discussions with their mentor.
 We hope to see mentors motivate mentees by recognizing mentees’ strengths and accomplishments, help mentees sharpen skills or improve their capability, and guide mentees’ decision making process.
 The program requires a semester long commitment, with the option of taking on the same or a new mentor/mentee the following semester(s.)
 Please take note that this is a volunteer commitment with no financial compensation offered.

 Who is MaPPS best suited for?